 Trailhead: On Stevens Canyon Road next to the Stevens Canyon entrance.
 It is labeled “Grove of the Patriarchs Trail” on Google Maps.
 The parking lot has space for about 20 cars.
 It can be challenging to get a parking space here midday during the summer months.

 IMPORTANT:The Grove of the Patriarchs Trail is closed due to damage to the suspension bridge from flooding.
+Construction on the new bridge is expected to start in 2027, and the trail will be closed until its completion.
 Get updates on the National Park Service website.

 Walking through the Grove of the Patriarchs is an essential hike if it is your first visit to Mount Rainier National Park.